sourcegear/rust-vs-extension/getting_started.md

 ![screenshot](sgrust_rusqlite_intellisense.png)

-Currently, a copy of the rust-analyzer executable is being bundled within the SourceGear Rust VSIX.
-In the future, we plan to provide the option of using one installed by rustup.
+Just as with cargo and the Rust compiler itself, the rust-analyzer executable is installed by `rustup`.
+The extension will let you know if it needs to be installed or updated.

 ## Rust View